obajaber/obajaber.github.io/_pages/about.md

 * International Conference on Information and Communications Security (ICICS 2024)

 **Artifact Evaluation Committee:**
-* Network and Distributed System Security (NDSS 2024)
+* Network and Distributed System Security Symposium (NDSS 2024)

 **Poster Program Committee:**
 * IEEE Symposium on Security and Privacy (S&P 2023)

 **External Reviewer:**
+* ACM Conference on Computer and Communications Security (CCS 2024, 2023)
 * IEEE European Symposium on Security and Privacy (Euro S&P 2024)
-* ACM Conference on Computer and Communications Security (CCS 2023)
 * International Conference on Information and Communications Security (ICICS 2023)
 * ACM Conference on Measurement and Modeling of Computer Systems (SIGMETRICS 2023)
 * IEEE International Conference on Parallel and Distributed Systems (ICPADS 2022)